overte-org/overte-docs-sphinx/docs/source/create/avatars/add-flow.rst

 Flow App
 --------

-Load the `Flow app <https://docs.vircadia.com/_static/resources/script/flow/flowAppCpp/flowAppCpp.js>`_ into Vircadia to configure your flow settings.
+Load the `Flow app <https://docs.overte.org/_static/resources/script/flow/flowAppCpp/flowAppCpp.js>`_ into Overte to configure your flow settings.
 See :doc:`Load an Interface Script </script/interface-scripts>`

 The Flow app will show up as an icon on your HUD or tablet.
 Click this icon to open the Flow app.